 - An external display can also be connected to the external display connector on the Connector box. - If you prefer sharper and clearer images on the display, we recommend to use the external display connector on your PC. - When the connector box is attached, the external display connector on your PC cannot be used.
 In this case use the external display connector on the Connector box.

-- 3 Connect the display cable with the CRT display.
-Refer to the CRT instruction manual for connecting procedure. - 4 Connect the power cable of the CRT display and turn on the power switch. - 5 Attach the AC adapter to your PC and then turn on the power switch.
+- 4 Connect the power cable of the CRT display and turn on the power switch. - 5 Attach the AC adapter to your PC and then turn on the power switch.